Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/articles_National SEED Project - 'White Privilege Unpacking the Invisible Knapsack' and 'Some Notes for Facilitators.md

 tags: content
 type:
 - articles
+deliveredBy:
+- "readwise"
+- "hypothesis"
 aliases:
-- National SEED Project - 'White Privilege: Unpacking the Invisible Knapsack' and 'Some Notes for Facilitators
-- National SEED Project - 'White Privilege: Unpacking the Invisible Knapsack' and 'Some Notes for Facilitators
+- "National SEED Project - 'White Privilege: Unpacking the Invisible Knapsack' and 'Some Notes for Facilitators"
-- hypothesis
-- nationalseedproject.org
+- "nationalseedproject.org"
 ---
 ##### National SEED Project - 'White Privilege: Unpacking the Invisible Knapsack' and 'Some Notes for Facilitators